Code-Screen/candidates/docs/cloning-repo.md

 The repository that is created for you is `private`, meaning only you have access to it.
 The repository contains the contents of the assessment.

-The `README` in the repository will contain the instructions for the test.
+The `README` in the repository will contain the instructions for the assessment.

 You can now clone the repo locally, either over `HTTPS` or `SSH`.
 If you are not familiar with this process, please see
 <a href="https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository" target="_blank">these instructions</a>.